khnshn/Experiencer/DEVDOCS.md

    A user is identified by the token received from step 1.
 The [REGISTER_ID](https://docs.tizen.org/application/web/guides/messaging/push/#registering-to-the-push-service) is fetched programatically within Experiencer and visualized by a QR code on the home screen of Experiencer.

-   A study name and configuration is defined by the principal investigator of the research (an alphanumeric string)
+   A STUDY_NAME (an alphanumeric string) and configuration is defined by the principal investigator

-   A policy is also defined by the principal investigator (currently in v4.0.1 ALL, KNOWN, UNKNOWN, and ML policies can be chosen)
+   A POLICY is also defined by the principal investigator (currently in v4.0.1 ALL, KNOWN, UNKNOWN, and ML policies can be chosen)

 ```mermaid
 graph TD